-The Boliden Tara operation has a number of permits that include:
+The Boliden Tara Mines operation has a number of permits that include:

-- Five Prospecting Licences granted by the Department of Communications, Climate Action and the Environment that extend outwards from the mine for several kilometers and convey exclusive rights to explore and apply for State Mining Facilities.
-These are renewed every six years, subject to official review and fulfillment of licence commitment expenditures on a two-yearly basis. - State Mining Facilities comprising three Leases and five Licences granted by the Department of Communications, Climate Action and the Environment.
+- Five Prospecting Licences granted by the Department of Environment, Climate and Communications that extend outwards from the mine for several kilometers and convey rights to explore and apply for State Mining Facilities.
+These are renewed every six years, subject to official review and fulfillment of licence commitment expenditures on a two-yearly basis. - State Mining Facilities comprising three Leases and five Licences granted by the Department of Environment, Climate and Communications.
 These facilities will need renewal between 2021 and 2023.
 Currently terms are variable with recent facilities being granted with royalties to the Irish State varying from 3.25 to 3.75% of Net Smelter Return.
-Deliberation from the Department of Communications, Climate Action and the Environment is awaited regarding licences from few small unlicensed areas in the SW part of the deposit. - An Industrial Emissions licence from the Environmental Protection Agency was granted in September 2018.
+Deliberation from the Department of Environment, Climate and Communications is awaited regarding licences from few small un-licensed areas in the SW part of the deposit.